Since 2014/15, the UEFA Europa League winners have earned a significant bonus prize: a place in the following season's UEFA Champions League.

 Article top media content

-Were the Europa League winners always guaranteed a Champions League place?
+Are Europa League winners guaranteed a Champions League place?

-What if the winners had already qualified via their domestic league?
+What if the winners have already qualified via their domestic league?

-If the Europa League winners had already qualified for the group stage via their domestic league, the third-placed team of the fifth-ranked association – currently France – would have entered the group stage.
+If the Europa League winners have already qualified for the Champions League group stage via their domestic league, the third-placed team of the fifth-ranked association – currently France – enters the group stage.

-In the three campaigns prior to last season, when the Spanish Liga's seventh-placed club Villarreal triumphed, Europa League winners Atlético de Madrid, Chelsea and Sevilla had already qualified via their domestic league, meaning that France duly gained another group stage ticket.
+This happened three seasons running between 2017/18 and 2019/20: Europa League winners Atlético de Madrid, Chelsea and Sevilla had already qualified via their domestic league, meaning France duly gained another group stage ticket.